-We’re sure that at some point you’ve wondered what kind of a PC you could get if you had $3000.
-Well, in the text below we’ve assembled the best $3000 PC Build, and needless to say, it contains some of the best components currently available on the market!
+We’re sure that at some point you’ve wondered what kind of a PC you could build if you had $3000 to treat yourself.
+Well, in the section below we’ve assembled the best $3000 PC build we possibly could.
+Spoiler alert, it’s magnificent.

 And you know what the best part is?

-So without further delay, let’s hop into the article!
+So without further delay, let’s hop into the build.

 Table of ContentsShow